SansGuidon/bookmarks/README.md

 * [Turtletoy](https://turtletoy.net/) - Create your generative art online using a minimalistic Turtle graphics API.
 * [NeoGaf](https://www.neogaf.com/threads/how-where-when-metal-slug-sprites-made.1237986/) - (2016) How where when Metal slug sprites made? | Interesting thread on NeoGAF
 * [Smooth Sailing with Kubernetes](https://cloud.google.com/kubernetes-engine/kubernetes-comic/) - An online comic to learn about Kubernetes and how you can use it for continuous integration and delivery.
+* [7DRL Challenge 2019](https://itch.io/jam/7drl-challenge-2019) - In 2005, the roguelike community established a yearly event, the 7DRL Challenge, in which developers are challenged to create a roguelike in seven days.
+This allows one to have the shared misery of knowing you are not the only one tracking down a bad pointer at the 167th hour.
+The annual event occurs during a week in early March.
+* [LOWREZJAM 2019](https://itch.io/jam/lowrezjam-2019) - The goal of the jam is to create a game with a resolution of 64x64 pixels or less.
+You can use whatever programming language or tools that you wish.

 # Books :books:
 * [fake o'reilly books on Google](https://www.google.co.il/search?tbm=isch&q=fake+o%27reilly+books&&cad=h) - [IMG] fake o'reilly books.